-There are two ways to get online and access the internet from a phone, via wi-fi or 3G/4G.
+There are two ways to get online and access the internet from a phone, via wi-fi or data.

 A wi-fi-enabled phone will be able to access the internet via home wi-fi or at a wi-fi hotspot.
-If a phone is 3G or 4G compatible it can access the internet anywhere.
+If a phone has data, it can access the internet anywhere.

 Getting online with wi-fi

-If your child will be accessing the internet at home BT has safeguards to stop them trying unsuitable content.
-BT Parental Controls is free to broadband customers and allows parents or carers to block unsuitable content and add filters from mobile.
+If your child will be accessing the internet at home, BT has safeguards to stop them trying unsuitable content.
+BT Parental Controls is free to broadband customers and allows parents and carers to block unsuitable content and add filters from mobile.

 Owners of wi-fi-enabled phones can get online for free at many wi-fi hotspots, potentially accessing undesirable content.

-If you are seriously worried about your child access unsuitable content choose a feature phone without wi-fi.
+If you are seriously worried about your child accessing unsuitable content, choose a feature phone without wi-fi.

-If a phone has 3G or 4G it can in theory access the internet.
-We say in theory because 3G uses data, so the phone needs to be on a tariff which includes data (which is measured in Mb and Gb), or have sufficient pay as you go (PAYG) credit.
+A phone needs to be on a tariff which includes data (which is measured in Mb and Gb), or have sufficient pay as you go (PAYG) credit to access to internet.

 BT Mobile has BT mobile parental controls, which are divided into 3 levels: Strict for content deemed only suitable for the over-12s, Light to block content only suitable for adults and Off to allow everything.
 You can read more in-depth information about BT Mobile’s parental controls here.